 worship at upRising

-what are worship services like?
+what are Sunday services like?

 Worship is the heart of our community.
 Every week we gather to share the Good News of God’s unconditional love for all creation.
 Every week we remember and celebrate God’s promises fulfilled in the life, death, and resurrection of Jesus Christ.